rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-First, the list should be ordered by `createdAt` date, because otherwise the cursor wouldn't help you any way.
-However, when the list is ordered, you can be sure that requesting the first page of messages without a cursor will lead into the most recent messages.
-When requesting the next page with the cursor of the last message's creation date from the previous page, you should get the next page of messages ordered by creation date.
+First, the list should be ordered by `createdAt` date, otherwise the cursor won't help.
+However, you can be sure that requesting the first page of messages without a cursor will lead to the most recent messages when the list is ordered.
+When you request the next page with a cursor based on the previous page's final creation date, you get the next page of messages ordered by creation date.
 That's how you can move page by page through the list of messages.

-Second, the ternary operator for the cursor makes sure that the cursor isn't needed for the first page request.
-As mentioned, the first page only retrieves the most recent messages in the list.
-Then you can use the creation date of the last message as cursor for the next page of messages.
+Second, the ternary operator for the cursor makes sure the cursor isn't needed for the first page request.
+As mentioned, the first page only retrieves the most recent messages in the list, so you can use the creation date of the last message as a cursor for the next page of messages.

-Moreover, you could extract the where clause from the database query too:
+You can also extract the where clause from the database query:

 {{< highlight javascript "hl_lines=6 7 8 9 10 11 12 13 14 19" >}}
 ...